gottacatchenall/ms_data_schema_macroecology/manuscript.md

 Defining a living standard for ecological data in `Julia` will make it easier to combine data from different sources by splitting the process of data aggregation from the process of analysis.
-Integrating data from a particular study, or a new database, is as simple as implementing the interface from the data source to the standardized types.
-Data from individual studies could be incorporated into public repositories containing both the raw data and the interface to Julia data structures, and this combined data/interface package is all that is needed to either reproduce the results or incorporate that data into a larger data assemblage.
+Integrating data from a particular study, or a new database, would be as simple as implementing the interface from the data source to the standardized types.
+Data from individual studies could be incorporated into public repositories containing both the raw data and the interface to Julia data structures, and this combined data/interface package is all that is needed to either reproduce the results or incorporate that particular study's data into analysis.
 This will make combining data from multiple sources easier, and yield benefits for the development and implementation of novel methods, as the software for analysis becomes separate from the software for data cleaning and aggregation.